Free and Reduced Tickets

 Yes, the Acropolis offers various opportunities for free and reduced admissions.
 These initiatives make visiting one of Greece's most iconic landmarks more accessible to a diverse group of visitors throughout the year.

-There are specific days in which the visit to the Acropolis is free, and from the 1st of November to the 31st of March it offers reduced prices to everybody.
-Plus there are several categories that can benefit from reductions and free entries.
+There are specific days in which the visit to the Acropolis is free, and there are several categories that can benefit from reductions and free entries.
 Read further down for a comprehensive list.

 Free tickets for children can be booked online alongside regular tickets, while free tickets for any other category must be obtained directly at the ticket booths on the day of the visit.